Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 - Talk about page alignment when talking about the program header's segments mapping.
 - Try to remember parts were I was stuck on, and comment about them here?
-- When showing the objdump of hello world, comment about the instructions after the hello label.
 - Comment about the size of the executables throughout the post.
 - Fix Jekyll theme to include a space between the end of the post, and the side notes.